McClellandEric/CF-Python-TexasWeather/README.md

 - For manageability, this study is limited to the state of Texas.

-A presentation in Tableau Public can be found <A HREF=https://public.tableau.com/app/profile/em3165/viz/Task6_7UnderstandingPrecipitationinTexas/Story1?publish=yes>here</A>.
+A presentation in Tableau Public can be found at https://public.tableau.com/app/profile/em3165/viz/Task6_7UnderstandingPrecipitationinTexas/Story1?publish=yes .